jupyter/jupyter/docs/source/contributing/ipython-dev-guide/testing.rst

        python2 -c "import IPython; IPython.start_ipython();"

-To start the webbased notebook you can use:
+To start the web-based notebook you can use:

 .. code:: bash